+Figure 11 also includes the results when $\times z$ compression was enabled.
+Although compression reduced the size of the archive file by 86% (from 636MB to 86MB) and thus saved 86% of the I/Os to the archive file, it had a negligible performance impact (less than 0.5%) because the most time-consuming operations were for small I/Os, not large ones.
 This test shows that workloads with mixed I/O sizes are slow if there are many small I/Os, each incurring a network round trip; vNFS can significantly improve such workloads by compounding those small I/Os.

-5.3.3 Filebench.
-We have ported Filebench to vNFS and added vectorized flowops to the Filebench workload modeling language (WML) [47].
-We added 759 lines of C code to Filebench and removed 37.
-We converted Filebench's File-Server, NFS-Server, and Varmail workloads to equivalent versions using the new flowops.
-For example, we replaced N adjacent sets of openfile, readwholefile, and closefile (i.e., $3 \times N$ old flowops) with a single vreadfile (one new flowop), which internally uses our vread API to open, read, and close N files in one call.
+Filebench.
+We have ported Filebench to vNFS and added vectorized flowops to the Filebench workload modeling language (WML) [46].
+We added 759 lines of C code to Filebench, and removed 37.
+We converted Filebench's File-Server, NFS-Server, and Varmail workloads to equivalent versions using the new flowops: for example, we replaced N adjacent sets of openfile, readwholefile, and closefile (i.e., $3 \times N$ old flowops) with a single vreadfile (one new flowop), which internally uses our vread API that can open, read, and close N files in one call.

-The Filebench NFS-Server workload emulates the SPEC SFS benchmark [38].
+The Filebench NFS-Server workload emulates the SPEC SFS benchmark [36].
 It contains one thread performing four sets of operations: (1) open, entirely read, and close three files; (2) read a file, create a file, and delete a file; (3) append to an existing file; and (4) read a file's attributes.
-The File-Server workload emulates 50 users accessing their home directories and spawns one thread per user to perform operations similar to the NFS-Server workload.
-The Varmail workload mimics a UNIX-style email server operating on a /var/mail directory, saving each message as a file; it has 16 threads, each performing create-append-sync, read-append-sync, read, and delete operations on 10,000 16KB files.
+The File-Server workload emulates